-Three weeks ago, Alice had gotten a vision of our family getting invited to a ball in Volterra.
-The Volturi, who are basically the closest thing vampires have to royalty, invited vampires all around the world to a celebration they were having.
-For what, I had no idea.
+Three weeks ago, Alice had gotten a vision of our family receiving an invitation to a ball being held in Volterra, Italy.
+The Volturi, who were basically the closest thing vampires had to royalty, had invited anyone and everyone to this particular celebration of sorts - for what, I had no idea.

 I, unfortunately, couldn't weasel myself out of going because:

 a.)
 I really didn't want to get on the Volturi's bad side.